Many people have learned how to make spending saving tradeoffs.. When they make spontaneous purchases, they ask this essential question:

 I approach those purchases with purpose and intent, which helps me not feel like I made an impulse purchase without thinking through the consequences to my financial goals.

-Being first committed to my savings goals and viewing them as non-negotiables also definitely helps, because I can realize that hey, I am still on track to reach those goals that the savings represent.
+Being first committed to a savings goals and viewing them as non-negotiable also helps, because you can realize that you are still on track to reach those goals that the savings represent, even if there is a savings tradeoff.